 Easy if you have some Cat in the Hat hats lying around like we do.
 If not, you can probably make some easy enough with coffee cans.
 We stuck some pails in there and kids had fun tossing balls into the hats.
 Maybe have a volunteer here because some kids REALLY love to throw them.

 Miss Gloria made this.
 It’s awesome.
 We laminated it to make it last longer.

 Crafts with Old Books (Great for Buttons, Coasters, or just Decorations!)

 First save all of your old copies Seuss discards and razor out the pages.
 There’s SO many things you can do with them.
 If you have a button maker, it works great for that.
 You can get some bathroom tiles and make them into coasters, though that craft is a bit more complicated.
+I explain that craft a little bit better here.
 But kids also just like sticking it on the back of some cardstock and taking it home.

 BUT I ALWAYS tell my kids that we should NEVER cut out pages from books, but since these were well-loved, it’s okay and we are recycling.

 Make Your Own Hat or Lorax Mustache